Lecturize/Laravel-Addresses/README.md

 $ php artisan vendor:publish --provider="Lecturize\Addresses\AddressesServiceProvider"
 ```

-This will create a `config/countries.php`, a `config/lecturize.php` and the migration files, that you'll have to run like so:
+This will publish a `config/countries.php`, a `config/lecturize.php` and some migration files, that you'll have to run:

 ```bash
 $ php artisan countries:migration